-Well-thought out responses are great, but subconscious associations are useful, too.
+Well-thought-out responses are great, but subconscious associations are helpful, too.
 Have your participants play word association games, such as the first word that comes to mind when they hear the name of a particular brand or product.
 Keep it moving quickly, so they don’t have time to second-guess their thoughts!
 You can use sounds and images as prompts, too.

 8. Host a VR focus group

 One focus group idea that is still pretty novel is a virtual reality focus group.
 It’s great for getting feedback on products and locations that haven’t been built yet, such as simulations of a pop-up shop that your participants can “walk through” in VR.
 You can either gather your participants at one location and provide them with VR headsets before the discussion.
 Or, they can use their own VR headsets at home and “dial in” to the conversation remotely.